macrat/ayd/README.md

 The command's stdout and stderr will be captured as a message of the status check record.
 You should keep output as short as possible because Ayd is not good at record a long message.

-You can specify the first argument as the fragment of URI like below.
+You can specify the first argument as the fragment of URL like below.

 ```
 exec:/path/to/command#this-is-argument
 ```

-Above target URI works the same as the below command in the shell.
+Above target URL works the same as the below command in the shell.

 ``` shell
 $ /path/to/command this-is-argument
 ```

-And, you can specify environment arguments as the query of URI like below.
+And, you can specify environment arguments as the query of URL like below.

 ```
 exec:/path/to/command?something=foobar&hello=world
 ```

-Above target URI works the same as the below command in the shell.
+Above target URL works the same as the below command in the shell.

 ```
 $ export something=foobar